 Tell us where and when you meet.
 The name and address of the venue, perhaps a photograph of it, the regular meeting times (first and third Monday of each month, every other Wednesday, etc).
 We will provide a map showing the location with a link to Google to get directions.
 Sometimes it is useful to provide contact details for the venue itself, in case someone needs to contact you while you’re there.
 You might also say something about the timing of the meeting, e.g. meet at 10am for coffee, finish by 12 noon.

 Send a copy of your year (or 6 month) programme of speakers and events.
-This works best as a spreadsheet with columns for date, topic and speaker.
+This works best as a Word document or spreadsheet with columns for date, topic and speaker.
 Some clubs like to include columns for Host and Vote of Thanks as well.
 We can display extra columns on a PC or laptop screen but on a mobile phone screen things get very cramped so we suppress the extra columns on small displays.

 Prospective members, and perhaps existing members too, need contact details so they can get in touch with you to find out more.
 It’s up to you what you put here.
 Email and phone are usually the most useful.